backdrop-contrib/bueditor/README.txt

 script.
 If there is a matching file in the folder, it is loaded.
 Otherwise, a new file is created and loaded.
 If file loading fails, buttons are included as inline script.
 Note: Files older than 15 days are cleaned in each cron run.
+If download method is PRIVATE, buttons are always included inline.

 - KNOWN ISSUES